 Though I distanced myself from the Catholic church at that young age, it would still be almost fifteen years before i could dare to look at the patterns of stories on which i had been raised and how these stories corresponded to my own experience of being parented.
 Much of this recently came back into my thoughts on account of two things: my mother's dying and death last Fall (which provoked revisiting many memories and understandings of her life) and reading Jack Zipes' Why Fairy Tales Stick: The Evolution and Relevance of a Genre (Routledge, NY, 2006) and especially chapter 7: To Be or Not To Be Eaten: The Survival of Traditional Storytelling.
 Zipes begins this chapter with a quote by Alice Miller which i crib in full:

 The tradition of sacrificing children is deeply oriented in most cultures and religions.
 For this reason it is also tolerated, and indeed commended, in our western civilization.
 Naturally, we no longer sacrifice our sons and daughters on the altar of God, as in the biblical story of Abraham and Isaac.
 But at birth and throughout their later upbringing, we instill in them the necessity to love, honor, and respect us, to do their best for us, to satisfy our ambitions — in short to give us everything our parents denied us.
 We call this decency and morality.
 Children rarely have any choice in the matter.
 All their lives, they will force themselves to offer parents something that they neither possess nor have any knowledge of, quite simply because they have never been given it: genuine, unconditional love that does not merely serve to gratify the needs of the recipient.
-(The Body Never Lies The Lingering Effects of Cruel Parenting, trans.
+(The Body Never Lies, The Lingering Effects of Cruel Parenting, trans.
 Andrew Jenkins (New York: W. W. Norton, 2005).)

 In this chapter Zipes makes connections between the canon of traditional fairy tales (particularly those of children-eating-monsters) and patterns of childrearing. " How, I asked myself," Zipes writes, "did a man [Abraham], who subscribed to infanticide and may never have even existed, become an exemplary if not the exemplary figure in three world religions?"
 Zipes recounts listening to a radio interview (pp. 232-235) between a host, Krista Tipett and guest Bruce Feiler author of Abraham: A Journey to the Heart of Three Faiths.
 Feiler, it seems, is something of a fan of Abraham and the gist of this book is how this progenitor links Judaism, Christianity and Islam.
 Zipes rightly points out that there is no evidence that the story recounts something that actually happened but that the dominant story that has come down to us is one of many hundreds of versions that emerged out of an oral tradition that no doubt contested and negotiated meaning until finally someone locked it into textual form.
 That said, the message(s) of the story remain entirely relevant and powerful regardless of the literal truth of an actually existing drama having taken place.
 Thus Zipes writes," I was puzzled by Feiler’s almost indifferent attitude toward the element of child abuse.
 How could he praise and treat Abraham with so much reverence and offer him as a symbol of unity and, even worse, of humanity?" (p.
 233) This echoed my own teenaged puzzlement.
 I quite naturally identified with Isaac and wondered how he felt as his father trussed him up and lifted the knife.
 And, regardless of Abraham being stopped by an angel, could i ever look upon a father with trust and love who was obviously so willing to commit murder on the request of his God?
 If i was as dumb as a goat, perhaps.
 But then animals aren't anywhere near as unintelligent as we tend to assume.
 The goat would have probably tried to escape.